-696 Consideration of laterally heterogeneous anisotropic structures has been intentionally neglected 697 in this study, whose main purposes are to establish AxiSEM3D as a tool for modeling seismic waveforms in arbitrary anisotropic global Earth models and to interrogate the behavior of relatively simple anisotropy scenarios.
-However, more realistic models that include lateral heterogeneity are needed to more fully explore the origin of SKS - SKKS splitting discrepancies and the pos-sible contributions of lowermost mantle anisotropy to SK(K)S phases in the real Earth.
-This is particularly true given that in the lowermost mantle, the length scale of anisotropic heterogeneity may be smaller than the Fresnel zone of SK(K)S phases; in practice, therefore, it is not clear how large the contribution to SK(K)S splitting may be for realistic models of lowermost man-tle anisotropy.
-Now that AxiSEM3D has been established as a computationally efficient tool for modeling wave propagation in an anisotropic Earth, work to understand the full-wave sensitivity of SK(K)S phases to anisotropy in more realistic, heterogeneous Earth models is ongoing.
-In the case of 1D anisotropic models, such as those considered in this study, the Fourier spectral order required for a correct approximate solution to the 3D wave equation is dependent on the complex-ities of the underlying seismic velocity model.
-For a fully 3D anisotropic model, it is crucial to ensure that the Fourier spectral order of expansion is large enough to correctly account for the ge-ometrical properties of the anisotropic model.
-As the cost of 3D anisotropic wavefield simulations increase with growing Fourier order, careful attention must be paid to the geographic dimensions of anisotropic domains in 3D models in order to preserve the computational advantages of the method with respect to 3D discrete spectral element methods.
+Consideration of laterally heterogeneous anisotropic structures has been intentionally neglected in this study, whose main purposes are to establish AxiSEM3D as a tool for modelling seismic waveforms in arbitrary anisotropic global earth models and to interrogate the behaviour of relatively simple anisotropy scenarios.
+However, more realistic models that include lateral heterogeneity are needed to more fully explore the origin of SKS-SKKS splitting discrepancies and the possible contributions of lowermost mantle anisotropy to SK(K)S phases in the real Earth.
+This is particularly true given that in the lowermost mantle, the length scale of anisotropic heterogeneity may be smaller than the Fresnel zone of SK(K)S phases; in practice, therefore, it is not clear how large the contribution to SK(K)S splitting may be for realistic models of lowermost mantle anisotropy.
+Now that AxiSEM3D has been established as a computationally efficient tool for modelling wave propagation in an anisotropic Earth, work to understand the full-wave sensitivity of SK(K)S phases to anisotropy in more realistic, heterogeneous Earth models is ongoing.
+In the case of 1-D anisotropic models, such as those considered in this study, the Fourier spectral order required for a correct approximate solution to the 3-D wave equation is dependent on the complexities of the underlying seismic velocity model.
+For a fully 3-D anisotropic model, it is crucial to ensure that the Fourier spectral order of expansion is large enough to correctly account for the geometrical properties of the anisotropic model.
+As the cost of 3-D anisotropic wavefield simulations increase with growing Fourier order, careful attention must be paid to the geographic dimensions of anisotropic domains in 3-D models in order to preserve the computational advantages of the method with respect to 3-D discrete spectral element methods.

-7.4 Implications for the interpretation of SKS - SKKS splitting discrepancies
+7.4 Implications for the interpretation of SKS-SKKS splitting discrepancies

-Observations of discrepant SKS - SKKS splitting for pairs of phases from the same event-station pair have been puzzling to shear wave splitting analysts since they were first documented by James & Assumpção (1996).
-A global study by Niu & Perez (2004) found that 95% of SKS -SKKS observations globally were non-discrepant; that is, the SKS and SKKS phases showed similar splitting behavior.
-In the remaining 5% of cases, however, the pairs exhibited discrepant splitting.
+Observations of discrepant SKS-SKKS splitting for pairs of phases from the same event-station pair have been puzzling to shear wave splitting analysts since they were first documented by James & Assumpção (1996).
+A global study by Niu & Perez (2004) found that 95 percent of SKS-SKKS observations globally were nondiscrepant; that is, the SKS and SKKS phases showed similar splitting behaviour.
+In the remaining 5 per cent of cases, however, the pairs exhibited discrepant splitting.
 Niu & Perez (2004) argued that because SKS and SKKS phases have nearly identical ray paths in the upper mantle but diverge significantly in the lower mantle, discrepancies in SKS-SKKS splitting should be attributed to anisotropy in the lower mantle.
-Restivo & Helffrich (2006)
+Restivo & Helffrich (2006) suggested that anisotropy in the D'' layer is the most likely explanation for such discrepancies, and argued that topography on structures at or near the CMB may generate polarization anomalies, and thus splitting anomalies.
+A key aspect of the argument made by Restivo & Helffrich (2006) is that lateral gradients in structure at the base of the mantle are responsible for SKS-SKKS splitting discrepancies.
+This notion was invoked by subsequent studies of SKS-SKKS splitting discrepancies and lowermost mantle structure (e.g. Wang & Wen